Random Number Generator in Solidity using keccak256

 In Ethereum, all nodes are trying to solve the problem and verify the transaction.
 Once a node verifies it, it broadcasts it to the network.

 Suppose we create a DApp where we flip a coin where the head is the winning side.
 We use the above function to predict heads or tails.
 If I were running a node, I could publish a transaction only to my own node and not share it.
-I will run the randMod function or the coin flip function until I will and will only share the transaction after I have won.
+I will run the randMod function or the coin flip function until I win, and will only share the transaction after I have won.

 One way to solve this would be to use an oracle to access a random number function from outside the Ethereum blockchain.
 There are other cryptographic algorithms and third party functions that can be utilized, but they are not safe or should be audited.